On this page:

 To schedule an appointment go to our scheduling system.
 Log in with your email and password.
 Select your university status from the drop-down menu:

 The Writers Workshop has multiple locations.
-Our main location (251 Undergraduate Library) opens as the default schedule.
+Our main location (Main Library, rm 100b) opens as the default schedule.
 For additional locations and appointments, please select another schedule from the drop-down menu.

-Click on a white space and complete the form:
+After clicking on a white box, complete the appointment form:

 Once you click on “create appointment” your appointment will show up in yellow on our scheduling system and you’ll receive an email confirming your appointment.

-Do you offer appointments in locations other than the UGL?
+Do you offer appointments in locations other than the Main Library?

 Yes.
-In addition to our main location, we also offer appointments at 3 satellite locations – MCB Learning Center, Grainger Library, and Ikenberry Dining Hall (IKE).
-To check out the schedule for any of the satellite locations log in and click on the drop down menu at the top next to the date.
+In addition to our main location, we also offer appointments at 2 satellite locations – MCB Learning Center and Grainger Library.
+To check out the schedule for any of the satellite locations log in and click on the drop-down menu at the top left and select “Schedules.”
 Choose a location and the schedule for that location will now be shown.

 What should I do before my appointment?